 Another Tele giant of this period was Steve Cropper, of Booker T. & the MGs.
 Not a flashy soloist, Cropper was arguably the first white guitarist to emphasize “groove” and the importance of the rhythm guitarist to supporting the beat.
 Using a Telecaster, Cropper was an expert at little spot licks and chords that added flavor, such as on Sam & Dave’s “Soul Man” and “Hold On, I’m Coming,” or Otis Redding’s “(Sittin’ on the) Dock of the Bay.”
 But for guitarists, it’s hard to resist the MGs’ 1962 instrumental “Green Onions,” which Cropper imbued with brief, tart blues licks and chord slashes.
 In fact, his sense of economy influenced another great rhythm player, the Who’s Pete Townshend, who himself grabbed a black Tele-style Schecter from 1979 to ’82.

 It’s impossible to talk about ’60s guitar without getting into country music.
 The early ’60s were boom years for vocal-oriented Nashville artists, but out west in Bakersfield, a number of musicians were hot on putting the “western” in country and western music, concocting a sound that was leaner and edgier than its genteel cousin from Tennessee.
 If you’re looking for cool Telecaster teams from California, look no further than the singer/guitarist duos of Buck Owens and Don Rich, along with Merle Haggard and Roy Nichols.
-For Rich’s tough Tele twangin’, cue Owens hits like “Buckaroo,” “Love’s Gonna Live Here,” and his cover of the Beatles “Act Naturally.”
+For Rich’s tough Tele twangin’, cue Owens hits like “Buckaroo,” “Love’s Gonna Live Here,” and “Act Naturally.”
 For Nichols, try Haggard tracks like “Branded Man” and the Strangers instrumental “Blue Rock.”
 And don’t forget Johnny Cash’s Tele man, Luther Perkins, who perfected the boom-chicka guitar rhythm in country music.

 Later in the decade, bluegrass flatpicking hero Clarence White grabbed a Telecaster and joined the Byrds in time for 1968’s seminal Sweetheart of the Rodeo, the album credited with launching the country-rock genre.
 To top things off, he co-invented the B-bender, a device that mechanical raised the pitch of the B string to imitate the sound of a pedal-steel guitar.